chry-santhemum/R3/README.md

-# R3
+# Rewarded Region Replay (R3)

-This is the code repository for our paper on the Rewarded Region Replay algorithm.
+This is the code repository for our paper on the R3 algorithm.